cardpay/magento-plugin/README.md

  With **No** option selected payments will be captured automatically in 7 days from the time of creating the preauthorized transaction.

  In installment case with **No** option selected installments will be declined automatically in 7 days from the time of creating the preauthorized transaction.
+ * **Installment enabled:** - this setting enables installment payments possibility
+   * Set to **Yes** -installment payments are enabled, number of installments are available for selection in payment form, it's possible to split payment to 2-12 installments, each installment in 30 days period
+   * Set to **No** - installment payments aren't enabled
  * **Checkout position** - This setting value is the position of the payment method for the customer in checkout
  * **Ask CPF** - set to **Yes** if you require **CPF (Brazilian Tax Id)** of your customer in checkout
+ * **Dynamic Descriptor** - in this setting is described dynamic_descriptor parameter in payment request - details about it see in [API documentation](https://integration.unlimint.com/#PaymentRequestPaymentData)
 ![](readme_images/credit_card.png)

 4.2.
 To enable payments via **Boleto**